omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![Mappings for a spreadsheet with nine columns.](../modules/modulesfiles/csvimport_mixedR1.png)

-The dropdown above the table is where you set which column in the CSV file indicates whether the data in that row is an item, item set, or media. *You do not need to map this data in the table on this tab*.
+The dropdown above the table is where you set which column in the CSV file indicates whether the data in that row is an item, item set, or media.
+You do not need to map this data in the table on this tab.
 Values in this column can be `item` or `items`, `item set` or `itemset` or `itemsets` or `item sets`, or `media`.
 Other values, or empty fields, will lead to the row not being imported.

 Rows with `media` in the resource type column need to indicate which item they are to be attached to, as in the [Media section above](#import-media), and require a media source to be included.